 Why do PLA advocates argue PLA mandates are needed?

 PLA lobbyists argue governments should mandate PLAs in order to ensure quality construction, prevent strikes, curb delays and cost overruns and create local jobs.
 But the truth is the public record of poor performance of government-mandated PLAs in the region and across the country undermine common pro-PLA arguments made by PLA lobbyists.

 Don’t only construction unions strike?
 Is this extortion?

-Arguments that government-mandated PLAs—which essentially grant unionized contractors and unionized labor a monopoly on public works projects—are needed to prevent strikes caused by unions is tantamount to extortion.
-In addition, strikes in this market are extremely rare.
+Arguments that government-mandated PLAs—which essentially grant unionized contractors and unionized labor a monopoly on public works projects—are needed to prevent strikes caused by unions is tantamount to extortion, especially since strikes in this market are extremely rare.
 According to a list of construction industry work stoppages recorded by the Federal Mediation and Conciliation Service, there have been only eight construction industry work stoppages in Virginia since 1984.
 Outside of two Teamsters-led work stoppages in 2015 in Springfield, Virginia, the most recent work stoppage was in 1994 and no work stoppages have been recorded in neighboring Washington, D.C.